scala-steward/scala-fortify-docs/src/main/paradox/index.md

   supported. (issue 222, issue 223)
-* Enabling the plugin may cause the Scala compiler to require transitive dependencies to be present on the classpath that weren't required before for compilation to succeed; the usual error message is "missing or invalid dependency detected while loading class file" (issue 279)
+* Enabling the plugin may cause the Scala compiler to require transitive dependencies to be present on the classpath that weren't required before for compilation to succeed.
+This is described in detail in the "About transitive dependencies" section above (issue 279)
 * Mixed Scala and Java codebases require separately translating the Scala and Java sources.
 Depending on the dependency structure of the code, not all issues involving both languages may be found.